Counterfactual Explanations and Algorithmic Recourses for Machine Learning: A Review

-This can also be useful for organizations to check for bias in their algorithms. \item In some instances, an explanation provides the applicant with feedback that they can act upon to receive the desired outcome at a future time. \item Explanations can help the machine learning model developers identify, detect, and fix bugs and other performance issues. \item Explanations help in adhering to laws surrounding machine-produced decisions, e.g., GDPR~\cite{GDPR}. \end{itemize}
+This can also be useful for organizations to check for bias in their algorithms. \item In some instances, an explanation provides the applicant with feedback that they can act upon to receive the desired outcome at a future time. \item Explanations can help the machine learning model developers identify, detect, and fix bugs and other performance issues. \item Explanations help adhere to laws surrounding machine-produced decisions, e.g., GDPR~\cite{GDPR}. \end{itemize}

 Explainability in machine learning is broadly about using inherently interpretable and transparent models or generating post-hoc explanations for opaque models.
-Examples of the former include linear/logistic regression, decision trees, rule sets, etc. Examples of the latter include random forest, support vector machines (SVMs), and neural networks.
+Examples of the former include linear/logistic regression, decision trees, rule sets, etc. Examples of the latter include random forests, support vector machines (SVMs), and neural networks.
 Post-hoc explanation approaches can either be model-specific or model-agnostic.
 Explanations by feature importance and model simplification are two broad kinds of model-specific approaches.
 Model-agnostic approaches can be categorized into visual explanations, local explanations, feature importance, and model simplification.